 It is an international treaty to reduce greenhouse gas emissions.
-Kyoto Protocol applies to 6 greenhouse gases; carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride.
-It is an extension to the 1992 UNFCCC.
+Kyoto Protocol applies to 6 greenhouse gases; carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
+It is an extension of the 1992 UNFCCC.
 This article will bring you the relevant details about the Kyoto Protocol.
+You can download the Kyoto Protocol UPSC Notes from the download button at the end of the article.

 The protocol’s first commitment period started in 2008 and ended in 2012.
 36 countries had participated in the first commitment period.
 9 countries opted for flexibility mechanisms since their national emissions were greater than their targets.
 Hence these countries funded emissions reductions in other countries.